Spinal Cord Stimulation for Chronic Lower Back Pain

 The trial protocol does not specify if you need to stop taking your current medications.
 However, since the study focuses on spinal cord stimulation and aims to reduce reliance on drugs, it's possible that adjustments to your medication might be discussed with the study team.

-What safety data is available for spinal cord stimulation for chronic lower back pain?
+What prior data suggests that spinal cord stimulation is safe for chronic lower back pain?

-Is spinal cord stimulation a promising treatment for chronic lower back pain?
+What evidence suggests that spinal cord stimulation is effective for chronic lower back pain?

 Daniel C Lu, MD, PhD